 Up here, November hit us hard, with temperatures below 5 °F all week.
 The winter was gentle and silent around my house, the woods insulated me from the world.

-I plunked down into the leather couch and tugged the patchwork quilt over my legs.
-Maria, my ex wife, made it during the five long years of our marriage, for Anna.
+I plunked down on the leather couch and tugged the patchwork quilt over my legs.
+Maria, my ex-wife, made it during the five long years of our marriage, for Anna.
 She was adept with the needle and yarn, but she couldn’t take it, after the accident, after…

 That was what numbed the pain best, as long as I kept my brain fogged up.
 The black cap went bye-bye.
 Another wasted hour without being hammered.
 The smell of my armpits hit me.
 Eric stared.
 What did I care if he saw me in this shape?

 The night was coming and I wasn’t drunk.
 Not yet.